jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Time for some questions to cement your understanding of iControl LX extensions:

-*Have you figured out the inception problem with our extension?*
+*Have you figured out the problem with using our new extension?*

 What happens when you use an iControl LX extension to manage iControl LX extensions on the API Service Gateway?

-Remember, every time you install or remove an iControl LX extension, on the API Services Gateway or on a TMOS device, the iControl LX framework gets restarted. *Ouch!*
+Remember, every time you install or remove an iControl LX extension, on the API Services Gateway or any TMOS device, the iControl LX framework gets restarted. *Ouch!*

 What happens to the requests we are making to the iControl LX framework when it gets restart?
 All existing requests made to the device are disconnected and our place in any orchestration workflow is lost.

-If the API Services Gateway is only part of an orchestration ecosystem, such a failure isn't catastrophic.
-Somewhere in our ecosystem we persist the state of our workflows so we can recover from such issues.
-We can keep the API Services Gateway nice and simple by requiring it to be only a component of a larger micro services framework.
+If the API Services Gateway was the only part of an orchestration ecosystem, such a failure would be catastrophic.
+However, in real life, somewhere in our ecosystem we persist the state of our workflows so we can recover from issues like restarting services.
+We can keep the API Services Gateway nice and simple, let it restart when it needs to, by requiring it to be ***only a component*** of a larger micro services framework.

 ---